 Relief (discount) schemes and how to qualify

 The amount you pay may be reduced if you are entitled to business rates relief.
 In some cases you may not need to pay anything.
 These discounts only apply to your business rates bill and won't reduce your rent, water charges or other bills.
-Some relief schemes are automatic, but you'll need to apply through your local council in some cases.
+Some relief schemes are automatic, but you might need to apply for others through your local council.

-You may qualify for the Scottish Government's Small Business Bonus Scheme if the combined rateable value of all your business premises is less than £35,000.
+You may qualify for the Scottish Government's Small Business Bonus Scheme if:

 Contact your local council if you think you are entitled to a discount.

-In 2017/18, you won't have to pay any business rates at all if the rateable value of your property is £15,000 or less.
+In 2018-19, businesses on the Small Business Bonus Scheme won't have to pay any business rates at all if the rateable value of their property is £15,000 or less.